 - Social worker visits

 In addition to aiding the patient, hospice care also involves support for the family members.
 Hospice caregivers provide the family with counsel and materials to help them prepare for the final stages of life for their loved one.
 It often helps family members to have some idea of what changes to expect along the way.

 Following the death of the loved one, hospice will provide grief counseling and timely check-ins with the family.
 Hospice providers understand how difficult it is to experience the loss of a treasured family member, and consider the support for the family as an extension of the hospice care of the patient.

 Even while the patient is alive, the social worker assigned to them will also spend time chatting with the family members, asking them how they are doing under the strain and offering help, such as referrals to therapists or suggestions for managing the stress.
 They can also provide suggestions for how to communicate with their loved one openly, allowing the dying loved one to feel free to share their feelings.

-Kinkaid Private Care offers the coordination of nursing care for individuals needing hospice care for terminal cancer.
+Kinkaid Private Nursing Care offers the coordination of nursing care for individuals needing hospice care for terminal cancer.
 The coordinated hospice nurses provide a compassionate, gentle presence while providing care and support for your loved one, helping them to experience the best quality of life possible.
-For more information about coordinating home hospice care services, please contact Kinkaid Private Care today at (877) 388-6373.
+For more information about coordinating home hospice care services, please contact Kinkaid Private Nursing Care today at (877) 388-6373.